Breinify/brein-api-library-java/documentation/snippets/language-request-temporal-data.md

 ```

 <blockquote class="lang-specific java--native">
-<h3>Providing a User Instance</h3>
-<p>Another possibility is to provide a user object manually.
+<p>Another possibility is to provide specific data.
 This is typically done, if
 some specific temporal data should be resolved, e.g., a location based on a free text,
 a pair of coordinates (latitude/longitude), or a specific ip-address.
 Have a look at the
 <a href="#example-use-cases">further use cases</a> to see other examples.</p>